 Define Your Business Goals

-Your first order of business is figuring out what you’re trying to achieve by launching a print-on-demand business.
+Your first order of business is figuring out what you’re trying to achieve by starting a POD business.

 Yeah, a lot of it is about making money, but you’ll need to be more specific if you want to build a sustainable business with the print-on-demand business model.